dplucenio/plain-java-minimal-rest-service/README.md

 ---

 Minimalist java REST service without any frameworks like `Spring` for studying purposes, to better understand what happens underneath such libraries.
+Inspired by [Marco Behler](https://www.marcobehler.com/) tutorial.
 The goal is to keep this as simple as possible and cover:

 - [x] embedded Tomcat on application